An integer is a whole number, i.e. one that has no fractional part. It may be represented in decimal, hexadecimal or binary:

 call printTabprocedureName(0, "Number"position, text)call printTabprocedureName(10, "Square"position, text)call printTabprocedureName(20, "Cube\n"position, text)+for ivariableName from 1expression to 10expression step 1expressioncall printTabprocedureName(0, i.asString()position, text)call printTabprocedureName(10, "{i^2}"position, text)call printTabprocedureName(20, "{i^3}\n"position, text)end for

-Right-align numeric output using a lambda function:
+Right-align numeric output (powers of 9) using a lambda:

 System methods